iamdcj/javascripts/overview/README.md

-# JavaScript; an overview
+# Overview

-The JavaScript is a fully-fledged programming language(ignore the haters), and possesses the following properties and features;
+The JavaScript language is a fully-fledged programming language, despite what some might say, and it possesses the following properties and features;

 ### **Lightweight**